gagolews/genieclust/devel/sphinx/index.rst

 `genie <https://cran.r-project.org/web/packages/genie/>`_.

 The idea behind Genie is beautifully simple.
-First, make each individual point the only member of its own cluster.
+First, make each individual point the sole member of its own cluster.
 Then, keep merging pairs of the closest clusters, one after another.
-However, to **prevent the formation of clusters of highly imbalanced sizes** a point group of the smallest size is sometimes matched with its nearest neighbours.
+However, to **prevent the formation of clusters of highly imbalanced sizes** a point group of the smallest size will sometimes be matched with its nearest neighbours.